 Do Betta Fish Need A Filter?

-Betta fish need a filter.
-Having one inside your aquarium will undoubtedly help them live a better life.
+Betta fish don’t necessarily need a filter.
+However, having one inside your aquarium will undoubtedly help them live a better life.
 Having plants as an additional source of filtration next to a filter is advisable, and your tank filtration will go to a whole new level.

 To thrive, betta fish need clean water, just like any other fish.
 Plants are vital for any tank as they act as natural filters keeping the water clean.
 Moreover, plants will help create a natural ecosystem in your aquarium, but they’ll also reduce algae growth.